Wolg/awesome-swift/README.md

 *Libraries for generating and working with log files.*

 * [XCGLogger](https://github.com/DaveWoodCom/XCGLogger) - A debug log framework for use in Swift projects.
+* [Swell](https://github.com/hubertr/Swell) - A logging utility for Swift and Objective C.

 ## Third Party APIs